IngoMeyer441/tmux-easy-motion/README.md

 - `bd-T`
 - `c` (target camelCase or underscore notations)

+By default, only the standard vim motions, `J`, `K` and `c` are bound to the keyboard.
+If you would like to use a bidirectional motions, you need to configure a key binding for it.
+See the [key-bindings section](https://github.com/IngoMeyer441/tmux-easy-motion#key-bindings) of this README for more details.

 Special thanks to the authors of the [tmux-fingers](https://github.com/Morantron/tmux-fingers) project.
 Reading their source code helped a lot to understand how an easy-motion plugin can be implemented for tmux.